MidnightDreamerX17/skill20/Psionics/A/AnchoredNavigation.md

 You can also retrace your steps through a maze automatically while the power lasts, without resorting to a map.

-Anchored navigation grants you a mindlink with one designated creature who remains within a 60-foot radius of the starting point, regardless of the distance between you and the creature.
-The use of anchored navigation is confined to the plane of existence where you manifest it.
+*Anchored Navigation* grants you a mindlink with one designated creature who remains within a 60-foot radius of the starting point, regardless of the distance between you and the creature.
+The use of *Anchored Navigation* is confined to the plane of existence where you manifest it.

 **Augment:** If you spend 6 additional power points, the effect of this power extends across all planar boundaries.